hack3rmann/sotest-interpreter.c/README.md

 - Error handling that continues execution even on failures
 - Comment support in scripts
 - Support for reading from stdin/pipe
+- Intelligent caching of loaded libraries and function symbols for performance

 ## Building the Program